 We basically choose typically three priorities that we’re going to focus on, and we set for that year a goal to make improvements.
 And that’s kind of like how it works with everything.
 So that’s like a company-wide initiative, but with every team.
 If you do a brainstorming, and you start dumping all the things you could be doing better, most likely we’re going to choose a few to focus on and run with those.

 I particularly look after our hiring for Cloud.
 Cloud is a very big investment for Google today.
 We’re hiring very aggressively.
-We’re an underdog in the cloud business, meaning there’s companies like AWS and Microsoft that have been at the cloud game for a much longer time.
+We’re an underdog in the cloud business, meaning there are companies like AWS and Microsoft that have been at the cloud game for a much longer time.
 They’re way ahead of Google, so automatically we are in a position of underdog.
 So the way we approach the talent market has to come from a much more humble spot from a much more underdog perspective.
 And the way we design our hiring processes also needs to follow suit.

 What are some of the unique challenges for Google Japan?